6-GHz Band Operations

 Note

-To prevent the transmission of discovery FILS frames when the discovery frames are set to None in the RF profile, ensure that you disable FILS discovery frames by either switching to the 5-GHz or the 2.4-GHz bands on the AP or by changing to Broadcast Probe Response.
+To prevent the transmission of discovery FILS frames when the discovery frames are set to none in the RF profile, disable FILS discovery frames by switching to the 5 GHz or 2.4 GHz bands on the AP, or by changing to Broadcast Probe Response.

 Procedure